-Maymont’s naturalistic Japanese Garden contrasts strongly with the formality of the Italian Garden.
+Maymont’s naturalistic Japanese Garden—the oldest public Japanese Garden on the East Coast—contrasts strongly with the formality of the Italian Garden.
 Descending into the Japanese Garden and entering through its distinct gates is like stepping onto a different continent.
 The space is cool, shaded and intimate.
 Sounds are muted and even children become more introspective and observant.
 While not a religious garden, the space is unmistakably reflective.
 Watch a video created to celebrate the garden’s 100th anniversary.

 Maymont’s Japanese Garden is blend of several different styles of Japanese gardens and two distinct periods of design.
 In 1911, the Dooleys purchased a wedge-shaped section of the Kanawha Canal that bordered Maymont.
-To create their garden, it is believed they hired Muto, a master Japanese gardener who had designed gardens for other estates along the East Coast.
+To create their garden, the Dooleys hired Muto, a Japanese garden master, who had designed gardens for other estates along the East Coast.

 Landscaped gardens originated in China, and around the 7th century they were introduced into Japan by Korean gardeners.
 The Japanese adapted the Chinese and Korean ideas to suit their own purposes.

 The original Japanese Garden at Maymont encompassed a much smaller area.
 Several features from that garden remain, including the stonework around the base of the waterfall, several trees and the winding watercourse that leads to the large pond.
 Unfortunately, during the decades following Mrs. Dooley’s death, the garden gradually lost much of its original splendor and detail.

 In 1978, the garden was renovated by Earth Design, Inc. The style reproduced at Maymont is called a “stroll garden” and is designed to offer the visitor changing impressions of nature as the various areas come into view.
 In renovation, elements from classical gardens in Kyoto, Tokyo and Nara were incorporated.